 How long does it take to complete the program?

 Students have up to five years to complete the eight-course certificate.

 Depending on each student’s circumstances and the availability of courses, the time for completion will vary.
-It depends on how many courses you are able to take in one term, as well as how many terms per year you enrol in courses.
-Remember that you will need to balance your studies, work, and personal life.
-The quickest time to complete the program would be three terms (one academic year) but this will depend on the course schedule.
+The quickest time to complete the program would be two terms if a student enrols in four courses per term, or full-time, but this will depend on the course schedule.

-We encourage you to pace yourself so that you have time to absorb the curriculum materials from each course.
-If you are unsure whether you can manage more than one course at a time, we suggest you take one course and assess the workload with your other responsibilities.
+We encourage you to pace yourself so you have time to absorb the curriculum materials from each course.
+If you’re unsure whether you can manage more than one course at a time, we suggest you take one course and assess the workload with your other responsibilities.

 What types of learning methods are used in the courses?

 It varies by course, but each course offers some combination of: